 |Benefits and Compensation|

-Upon completion of the MS in Organizational Leadership students will demonstrate the following competencies:
+Upon completion of the MS in Organizational Leadership program, students will demonstrate the following competencies:

 - Communication Skills for Leading Individuals and Teams: Students will demonstrate capabilities with respect to effective communication with varied organizational stakeholders.
 Additionally, students will develop the ability to analyze group dynamics and practical skills for building and leading effective teams.